GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 ## How to Learn Robonomics the Easy Way (Paste into AI and ask)

+**Pro Tip**: This document is designed to be used in the following manner:
+1. Copy-paste the whole thing into a fresh AI chat (Grok, ChatGPT).
+   - Don’t just link it — AIs may cache old versions.
+2. If on a free tier, paste section by section.
+   - Say: `"Don't respond until I say 'last paste'"`.
+3. Wait for your guide, Isaac to respond → drill down.

 There’s a whole new way to think about economics: **Robonomics**.

-And this isn't just a Whitepaper, it's a workable proof-of-concept Robonomics simulator.
-Just paste the full thing into any AI.
+And this isn't just a Whitepaper, it's a living, proof-of-concept Robonomics simulator.
+Just paste the whole thing into any AI.

 It’s based on **physics**.